andraugust/andraugust.github.io/thermo-2.md

 ---

 Thermodynamics is a framework for describing the macroscopic properties of bulk matter.
-It's a coarse-grained model that allows us to focus an a small number of observables despite there being an enormous number of degrees of freedom at the microscopic level.
+It's a coarse-grained model that allows us to focus on a small number of observables despite there being an enormous number of degrees of freedom at the microscopic level.

 ## When is Thermodynamics?

 As the saying goes, "*all models are wrong but some are useful*".
-Thermodynamics is no exception, it's useful only under the following conditions:
+Thermodynamics is no exception, it's only accurate under the following conditions:

 * The number of particles is large, typically $$N \gt 10^{10}$$.
 * Macroscopic fluctuations are negligible.
 For example, in the previous post we saw that energy fluctuations scale as $$\Delta U/ \langle U \rangle \sim 1/\sqrt{N}  $$, which is sufficiently small for $$N \sim 10^{10}$$ .